 And those rules have been significantly strengthened.
 In 2007 the ad industry responded to concerns and criticisms by introducing new stricter advertising rules around food and soft drink.
 The rules apply to under 16s, though they also contain an extra layer of restrictions for children of primary school age and younger.

 The current strict rules already prohibit any ad from encouraging poor nutritional habits or an unhealthy lifestyle in children.
 But we continue to listen carefully to the debates around this topic.
 With radical changes in the media landscape, we know we can’t rest on our laurels.
-That’s why in February 2014 we announced our intention to conduct new research and compliance work to ensure that the regulation of food and soft drink advertising continues to be effective and proportionate, particularly when it comes to protecting children.
+That’s why CAP conducted new research and compliance work in 2014 to ensure that the regulation of food and soft drink advertising continues to be effective and proportionate, particularly when it comes to protecting children.

 Another key aspect of advertising in this sector is the promotion of the health benefits of foodstuffs.
 Advertisers are, of course, entitled to bring to the public’s attention the nutritional worth of their products if they meet the requirements for nutrition or health claims.
 The rules in place are tough.
 The Advertising Codes, reflect wide-reaching EU legislation and advertisers must hold evidence for authorised health claims as required by an EU Register.
 Ultimately, the only health claims which will be acceptable will be those on the Register.